florianneukirchen/qgis_nearest_greater/README.md

 Use cases:
 - Which is the next larger city?
 - Which is the closest peak with higher elevation?
-- Useful for spatial analysis or to categorize features in order to apply different styles (e.g. major and minor summits).
+- Useful for spatial analysis
+- Useful to categorize features in order to apply different styles (e.g. major and minor summits).

 ## Changelog
 ### 0.2 (2022-09)